Have you ever wondered what it would be like to be a minimalist? Well, life on the Camino is a good place to start.

 How about you?

 Do you have ideas about a Camino packing strategy?
+Is ultralight packing right for you?
 Which ideas do you find helpful?